IsaacTin/simpleApp/README.md

 # How to start the application

-## Git clone the repository into local computer and on the root directory, enter in terminal 'npm start'. ##
+Git clone the repository into local computer and enter folder 'simpleApp'.

+Run 'npm install' first.
+Then, to start app, run 'npm start'.